paolobarto/paolobarto.github.io/README.md

 <iframe title="Lehigh Undergraduate Enrollment Spring 2020" aria-label="Pie Chart" id="datawrapper-chart-m6IAt" src="https://datawrapper.dwcdn.net/m6IAt/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="640" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>

+---
+Based on data collected by Lehigh University, there is a distinct growth in the size of the College of Arts and Sciences and a noteable decrease in the size of Lehigh's School of Engineering.
+Although the reason for the decrease in engineering students is not directly known, the size of Arts and Sciences may be attributed to Lehigh's gorwing Art programs.

 <iframe title="Size of Lehigh Schools Over-Time" aria-label="Interactive line chart" id="datawrapper-chart-cEWZ3" src="https://datawrapper.dwcdn.net/cEWZ3/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>

+Although this data includes the year 2020 there is no data points associated with it.
+This clearly shows a slight decrease in the % of Proficient PSSA scores post-COVID-19.
+There is belief that this decrease in score is due directly to the transiton to online learnign and a lack of standardized testing preperation.
 <iframe title="% of Proficient and Above of PSSA Scores" aria-label="Interactive line chart" id="datawrapper-chart-nUyfQ" src="https://datawrapper.dwcdn.net/nUyfQ/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="414" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>